-The primary goal of the Corporation is to excel in the creation of long-term value for the Stockholders.
+The primary goal of the Corporation and its parent company is to excel in the creation of long-term value for the Stockholders.
 The principal incentive tool used to achieve this goal is the periodic award to key employees of options to purchase common stock of the Corporation and other Thermo Electron companies.